 An Access Grant is a security envelope that contains a satellite address, a restricted API Key, and a restricted path-based encryption key - everything an application needs to locate an object on the network, access that object, and decrypt it.

 The Access Grant screen allows you to create or delete Access Grants, generate credentials for the Storj DCS S3-compatible Gateway from an Access Grant, create an API key to generate an access grant in the CLI.

 Let's start with creating an Access Grant.
 Click the Create Access Grant Button.

 Give your Access Grant a name:

 Set any access restrictions you want encoded into your Access Grant.
 Through the Satellite Admin Console, you can set basic restrictions on your Access Grant.
 You can get more sophisticated using the CLI and add further, more granular restrictions, for example, at the path prefix level within a Bucket.

 Next, enter an Encryption Passphrase for your Access Grant.
 Note that this encryption passphrase is handled by the browser and is not stored by the Satellite.
-You can either Generate Phrase or Enter Phrase.
+You can either Generate Passphrase or Create My Own Passphrase.